American virus deaths at 100,000: What does a number mean?

-This is the week when America’s official coronavirus death toll reaches six digits.
+On Wednesday, the United States’ official reported coronavirus death toll reached six digits.
 One hundred thousand lives wiped out by a disease unknown to science a half a year ago.

-And as the unwanted figure arrives — nearly a third of the global pandemic deaths in the first five months of a very trying year — what can looking at that one and those five zeroes tell us?
+And as the unwanted figure arrives — nearly a third of the global death toll in the first five months of a very trying year — what can looking at that one and those five zeroes tell us?
 What does any number deployed in momentous times to convey scope and seriousness and thought really mean?

 “We all want to measure these experiences because they’re so shocking, so overwhelming that we want to bring some sense of knowability to the unknown,” says Jeffrey Jackson, a history professor at Rhodes College in Tennessee who teaches about the politics of natural disasters.